 We are championing community economic development in national and local policy.
-This is an approach to local economic strategy that combines community development and grassroots economic empowerment.

 What is community economic development?